Kula ring: Trading and the social hierarchy

 The Kula trade was organized differently in the more hierarchical parts of the Trobriand islands.
 There, only chiefs were allowed to engage in Kula exchange.
 In hierarchical areas, individuals can earn their own kitomu shells, whereas in less hierarchical areas, they are always subject to the claims of matrilineal kin.
 And lastly, in the hierarchical areas, Kula necklaces and bracelets are saved for external exchange only; stone axe blades are used internally.
 In less hierarchical areas, exchange partners may lose their valuables to internal claims.
 As a result, most seek to exchange their Kula valuables with chiefs, who thus become the most successful players.
 The chiefs have saved their Kula valuables for external trade, and external traders seek to trade with them before they lose their valuables to internal claims.

 The Kula exchange system can be viewed as reinforcing status and authority distinctions since the hereditary chiefs own the most important shell valuables and assume the responsibility for organizing and directing the ocean voyages.
-Damon (1980) notes that large amounts of Kula valuables are handled by a relatively small number of people, e.g. amongst the Muyuw three men account for over 50 percent of Kula valuables.
+Damon (1980) notes that large amounts of Kula valuables are handled by a relatively small number of people, e.g. amongst the Muyuw, three men account for over 50 percent of Kula valuables.
 The ten most influential men control about 90 percent of all and almost 100 percent of the most precious Kula objects.
-The movement of these valuables and the related relationships determine most of Muyuw's political alliances.
+The movement of these valuables and the related relationships determine most of the Muyuw's political alliances.
 Fortune notes that Kula relationships are fragile, beset with various kinds of manipulation and deceit.
-But the recent research results of Susanne Kuehling do not support Fortune's emphasis on cheating and even killing in relation to Kula.
+But the recent research results of Susanne Kuehling do not support Fortune's emphasis on cheating and even killing in relation to king.
 The Muyuw for example state that the only way to get ahead in Kula is to lie, commenting that deceit frequently causes Kula relationships to fall apart.
 Similarly, Malinowski wrote of "many squabbles, deep resentments and even feuds over real or imaginary grievances in the Kula exchange."